 - Students on away rotations

 - Students with travel plans (i.e. on vacation) or attending conferences

 - Students attending classes, lectures, PBL sessions, or clinical duties

-- Students with illnesses that required them to miss school/work
+- Students with illnesses (or caring for dependents) that required them to miss school/work

 - Students who are post-call

 - Any other reason deemed reasonable by a majority of the Honor Council Chairpersons

 5. If the reason does not qualify as an Excused Absence [ Article I (C)(4) above], it will be considered an Unexcused Absence.